 Dr Mbah has an interdisciplinary background that draws on Management, Development and Education.
-He currently lectures in the Institution of Education, contributing to the teaching of a range of modules and providing research supervision.
+He is currently a senior lecturer in the Institution of Education, contributing to the teaching of a range of modules and providing research supervision.

 Prior to joining NTU, Dr Mbah taught the following modules at Bournemouth University.